 Prior to Procedure

 General anesthesia will be used.
-It will put you to sleep and block pain.
+It will put you to sleep.

 Description of Procedure